HELIX-0420/custom-discord-rpc/README.md

 - 👤 Discord OAuth login with profile preview
 - 🔄 Auto-updater with seamless release delivery
 - 🧲 Minimize to system tray with restore
-- 🌙 Dark themed UI inspired by Discord itself
+- 🌙 Dark-themed UI inspired by Discord itself

 ---